veilchen-web/veilchen/docs/recipes.rst

     def test_webapp_index():
         assert mywebapp.index() == 'Hi!'

-In the example the Bottle route() method is never executed - only index() is tested.
+In the example the Veilchen route() method is never executed - only index() is tested.

 If the code being tested requires access to ``veilchen.request`` you can mock it using `Boddle <https://github.com/keredson/boddle>`_::